Key Takeaway

 - BED alongside type 2 diabetes, where GLP-1 agonists serve a dual purpose

-- Difficulty with impulse control around eating that psychological strategies alone have not resolved
+- Difficulty with impulse control around eating that psychological strategies alone haven't resolved

 GLP-1 medications should supplement, not replace, behavioral and psychological treatments.
-The strongest outcomes in BED typically come from combining medical and therapeutic approaches. comprehensive BED treatment
+The strongest outcomes in BED typically come from combining medical and therapeutic approaches. thorough BED treatment

 How to Talk to Your Doctor